MicrosoftDocs/azure-docs/articles/data-factory/connector-azure-data-explorer.md

 ## Dataset properties

-For a full list of sections and properties available for defining datasets, see the [datasets](concepts-datasets-linked-services.md) article.
+For a full list of sections and properties available for defining datasets, see [Datasets in Azure Data Factory](concepts-datasets-linked-services.md).
 This section provides a list of properties that are supported by the Azure Data Explorer dataset.

 To copy data to Azure Data Explorer, set the type property of the dataset to **AzureDataExplorerTable**.